-The strategy seeks to outperform the Barclays Corporate Index by providing diversified, managed exposure to the US investment grade corporate credit market.
+The strategy seeks to provide diversified, managed exposure to the US investment grade corporate credit market.
 We emphasize a disciplined portfolio construction and risk assessment process while leveraging the insights of Loomis Sayles' credit research and investment grade sector team.